A Quick Guide to Creating Content “That Ranks”

 - Call to action: Always include a call to action at the end, whether it is a number to call, a link to a contact page, etc. You don’t want to leave the reader with anything to do at the end of the page.
 You can also create a sense of urgency with words like now, today, etc. i.e. “Call us now to get the best clown shoes today!”

 - Spelling and grammar: I can’t emphasize this enough: always check your work after you are done.
 Spell check is not always accurate.
 Sometimes it will change words automatically, and you won’t notice that it’s the wrong word.
-Occasionally you can use the wrong form of a word and not realize it until later (i.e., there vs. there vs. they’re).
+Occasionally you can use the wrong form of a word and not realize it until later (i.e., there vs. their vs. they’re).
 If I’m writing a bunch of content, I wait until it’s all finished and then check it with fresh eyes a few hours later or the next day.